bonasio-lab/LIDAR/README.md

 Running instructions:

+A STAR index for the genome must be created before you run for the first time.
+To do so, go into the "index" folder, the correct species, and enter the genome_STAR folder.
+The fasta files provided have rRNA repeats and tRNAs masked, then added to the end of the fasta.
+Run the following command:

+STAR --runMode genomeGenerate --runThreadN < # of threads > --genomeDir . --genomeFastaFiles genome_rRNA_tRNA.fa

 A sample table is required, with one row for each column and 4 (or 3 in single-end mode) columns: sample_name    R1_file	    R2_file    library_type